Swervo: Artwork

 The album's artwork features G Herbo and Southside wearing custom-made jackets, sitting on a top of a white Rolls-Royce Ghost.
 It draws inspiration from Eric B. & Rakim's 1988 album Follow the Leader.

 Singles

 The album lead single, "Who Run It" was released on April 12, 2018.
 The second single, "Focused" featuring Southside was released on May 24, 2018.
 The third single, "Swervo" featuring Southside was released on June 21, 2018, accompanied by the JMP-directed music video.
 The fourth single, "Some Nights" was released on June 26, 2018.

 Critical reception

-Swervo was met with generally positive reviews.
-At Album of the Year, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 74, based on three reviews.